Side-channel-secure quantum key distribution with correlated sources: Detailed Security Analysis

 Using Kato's inequality again, we get that

-Because we cannot get the number of $N_{sig}^{--}$ in the realistic experiment, we need to get an upper bound of $N_{sig}^{--}$.
+Because we cannot get the number of $N_{\text{sig}}^{--}$ in the realistic experiment, we need to get an upper bound of $N_{\text{sig}}^{--}$.
 Note that Alice and Bob can measure their ancillas in any order including $A_i,B_i,\text{pe}_i$ and $C_i$ systems, because their measurement matrices on different ancillas commute.
-We consider the following two kinds of measurements. \begin{enumerate} \item Alice and Bob measure their ancillas round by round, which means before they measure the ancillas $A_u,B_u,\text{pe}_u$ and $C_u$, they have finished the measurement on $A_i,B_i,\text{pe}_i$ and $C_i$ for all $i\in\{1,2,\dots,u-1\}$. \item Alice and Bob measure the ancillas $\text{pe}_i$ and if they find a $\ket{sig}_{\text{pe}_i}$ they measure $A_iB_i$ on the $\mathbb{X}$ basis of this round.
+We consider the following two kinds of measurements. \begin{enumerate} \item Alice and Bob measure their ancillas round by round, which means before they measure the ancillas $A_u,B_u,\text{pe}_u$ and $C_u$, they have finished the measurement on $A_i,B_i,\text{pe}_i$ and $C_i$ for all $i\in\{1,2,\dots,u-1\}$.

+\item Alice and Bob measure the ancillas $\text{pe}_i$, and if they find a $\ket{\text{sig}}_{\text{pe}_i}$, they measure $A_iB_i$ on the $\mathbb{X}$ basis of this round.
 Note that the order of measurements in different rounds do not influence measurement results.
 After the above measurement, Alice and Bob measure the rest ancillas. \end{enumerate} These two kinds of measurements are equivalent.
-In the above analysis we use the first kind of measurement, and we will use the second kind to give the upper bound of $N_{sig}^{--}$.
-In this measurement, we only care its first step that measures the ancillas $\text{pe}$ and $A,B$, which has been enough to estimate $N_{sig}^{--}$.
+In the above analysis we use the first kind of measurement, and we will use the second kind to give the upper bound of $N_{\text{sig}}^{--}$.
+In this measurement, we only care its first step that measures the ancillas $\text{pe}$ and $A,B$, which has been enough to estimate $N_{\text{sig}}^{--}$.
 The attacks of Eve can be neglected because Alice and Bob have not measured the ancilla $\ket{LRO_x}_C^N$, so we have

 where $M_{AB\text{pe}}$ is any projection operating on ancillas $A,B$ and $\text{pe}$, and $F_x$ is a POVM operating on the states $a$ and $b$.